 The new year isn’t too far away; have you started thinking about your resolutions yet?
 We all want to be the best versions of ourselves, however, change, while it holds a luster, isn’t easy to see through to the end.
 Many attempt their resolutions, but quickly feel discouraged.
 Whether you’re wanting to cut back on caffeine, read more books, exercise regularly, or learn to play an instrument, it’s important to remember that change requires discipline, which takes time to develop, not to mention change itself happens over time.
 So be patient with yourself.

 This New Year’s, consider adding “be more energy efficient” to your list of resolutions.
-No matter your budget, we guarantee there is an energy efficient solution for you!
-The best part is, the equipment does most of the work for you.
+No matter your budget, we guarantee there is an energy-efficient solution for you!
+The best part is, that the equipment does most of the work for you.
 No need to feel discouraged.
 Simply making small changes, like taking quicker showers, turning the lights off when you’re not in the room, or switching to reusable grocery bags can go a long way.

 Upgrade to Energy Star Appliances

 Is your home is equipped with outdated appliances that lack efficiency?
 You may want to think about having them replaced!
 Should you decide to upgrade your appliances, such as your dishwasher, clothes washer and/or dryer, water heater, etc., it’s important to pay attention to two price tags.
 The first price tag states the cost of the appliance, and the second price tag is the cost of operation.
 The latter price tag is just as important as the first, so don’t overlook it!
 When you switch to an Energy Star appliance, you’re guaranteed savings and a lower cost on the second price tag.

 - An Energy Star clothes washer uses nearly 40 percent less energy than a conventional washer.